Frequently Asked Questions

 - Friends, family or close business associates

-- Accredited Investors (those with financial assets over $1,000,000 or an annual income over $200,000 per year or over $300,000 as a couple)
+- Accredited Investors (those with financial assets over $1,000,000 or an annual income over $200,000 per year or over $300,000 as a couples

 - Offering Memorandum

 Another National Instrument, namely NI 31-103 stipulates that firms that are in the business of issuing securities must be registered.
+Since we are NOT registered we sell securities through an EMD.

 We are in the real estate operating business.